PeasPilaf/Capsule-Container-Runtime/README.md

 ##
 ## License

-This repository is licensed under the MIT License.
+This branch of the repository is licensed under the MIT License.
 Feel free to use and modify the content as needed.